-Section 6 Tests, assessment and study progress
+Section 6 Tests, evidence, assessment and study progress

-Article 17 Types of tests
+Article 19 Types of tests - evidence

-- 1. The study programme has tests with credits only.
-The student immediately earns credits on passing the test.
-A competency examination is also regarded as a test with credits.
-When an interim examination of a unit of study consists of several component tests, the credits will be awarded as soon as the interim examination of the unit of study is passed.
-A competency examination is a special form of a test with credits. - 2.
-A test comprises an examination conducted by the examiner of a student's knowledge, understanding, skills or competencies as well as an assessment of the examination results. - 3.
-Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 4.
-An oral examination, including an assessment, is conducted by at least two examiners, with one of them acting as the first examiner designated by the (chairman of the) Examination Board.
+- 1. A test consists of/may consist of: - a. one or more mandatory tests or mandatory partial tests (course based programme); Or - b. freely-chosen evidence evaluated as an assessment, such as a portfolio (practice based programme) - 2.
+Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 3.
+An oral examination, including an assessment, is conducted by at least two examiners.
 If only one examiner conducts the oral examination, the session will be recorded (audio or video) in order to have a second examiner make a second assessment based on this recording.
-A report must always be drawn up of an oral test to enable an assessment of the quality afterwards.
+A report must always be drawn up of an oral test on a specially designed evaluation form an assessment of the quality of the evaluation afterwards.
 A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object.
+An oral test is held in public.
+Interested parties who wish to attend an oral test must submit a

 An oral test is held in public.
 Interested parties who wish to attend an oral test must submit a request to that effect to the examiner(s) at least two weeks before the test is held.
 The examiner must inform the student who is taking the test.
 If the student objects, the request to attend the oral test will in any event be rejected.
 Any rejection by the examiner will be substantiated.
 When the Examination Board offers students the possibility to sit an additional oral test by way of replacement of a regular test, it will always be conducted and assessed by two examiners.